scaleapi/javascript/README.md

     ```

   <a name="arrows--one-arg-parens"></a><a name="8.4"></a>
   - [8.4](#arrows--one-arg-parens) If your function takes a single argument and doesn’t use braces, omit the parentheses.
 Otherwise, always include parentheses around arguments for clarity and consistency.
-Note: it is also acceptable to always use parentheses, in which case use the [“always” option](https://eslint.org/docs/rules/arrow-parens#always) for eslint or do not include [`disallowParenthesesAroundArrowParam`](http://jscs.info/rule/disallowParenthesesAroundArrowParam) for jscs. eslint: [`arrow-parens`](https://eslint.org/docs/rules/arrow-parens.html) jscs:  [`disallowParenthesesAroundArrowParam`](http://jscs.info/rule/disallowParenthesesAroundArrowParam)
+Note: it is also acceptable to always use parentheses, in which case use the [“always” option](https://eslint.org/docs/rules/arrow-parens#always) for eslint or do not include [`disallowParenthesesAroundArrowParam`](http://jscs.info/rule/disallowParenthesesAroundArrowParam) for jscs. eslint: [`arrow-parens`](https://eslint.org/docs/rules/arrow-parens.html) jscs:  [`disallowParenthesesAroundArrowParam`](http://jscs.info/rule/disallowParenthesesAroundArrowParam) (todo enable)

     > Why?
 Less visual clutter.